joshcanhelp/josh-to-11/input/symlinked/posts/2008-09-16-how-to-send-html-emails-for-free-using-mozilla-thunderbird.md

 ---
-title: "How to send HTML emails for free using Mozilla Thunderbird"
+title: How to send HTML emails for free using Mozilla Thunderbird
-excerpt: "This is just a quick tip for anyone out there that wants to send a few HTML emails from their desktop and don’t have access to an HTML sending service like MailChimp or something similar."
+excerpt: This is just a quick tip for anyone out there that wants to send a few HTML emails from their desktop and don’t have access to an HTML sending service like MailChimp or something similar.
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
+wpid: 254
-tags: ["Email"]
+tags:
+  - Email
 featured_img: /_images/2008/09/thunderbird_logo.jpg
-wpid: 254
 ---